stormpath/stormpath.github.io/source/ruby/quickstart/index.markdown

 ***

 ## Create a Client

 The first step to working with Stormpath is creating a Stormpath [Client](/ruby/product-guide#client) using your `apiKey.properties` file.
 The `Client` object is what allows you to communicate with Stormpath.

-First, open the Interactive Ruby Shell by running:
+First, open the Ruby shell by running:

     $ irb

-Then, create a new Stormpath client with the following code:
+Then, create a new Stormpath `Client` with the following code:

-    > require "stormpath-sdk"
+    require "stormpath-sdk"
-    > client = Stormpath::Client.new api_key_file_location: File.join(ENV['HOME'], '.stormpath', 'apiKey.properties')
+    client = Stormpath::Client.new api_key_file_location: File.join(ENV['HOME'], '.stormpath', 'apiKey.properties')

-The `client` instance is intended to be an application singleton.
+The `Client` instance is intended to be an application singleton.
 You should reuse this instance throughout your application code.
 You *should not* create multiple `Client` instances as it could negatively affect caching.

-{% docs tip %}
-If you want to see all the code from this tutorial in one file, check out this [Gist on GitHub](#):  [#](#)
-{% enddocs %}

 ***

 ## Create an Application

-Before you can create user Accounts you'll need to create a Stormpath Application.
-An Application in Stormpath is the same thing as a project.
-If you're building a web app named "Lightsabers Galore", you'd want to name your Stormpath Application "Lightsabers Galore" as well.
+Before you can create user Accounts you'll need to create a Stormpath `Application`.
+An `Application` in Stormpath is the same thing as a project.
+If you're building a web app named "Lightsabers Galore", you'd want to name your Stormpath `Application` "Lightsabers Galore" as well.

-You can create an Application using the client you created in the previous step:
+You can create an `Application` using the `Client` you created in the previous
+step:

-    > application = client.applications.create({
+    application = client.applications.create({
-    >      name: 'My Awesome Application',
+        name: 'My Awesome Application',
-    >      description: 'Super awesome!'
+        description: 'Super awesome!',
-    >    }, {createDirectory: true})
+    }, {createDirectory: true})

-The code above will create a new Application, which we can use later to do stuff
+The code above will create a new `Application`, which we can use later to do stuff like:
-like:

 - Create user accounts.
 - Log users into their account.
 - etc.

 {% docs note %}
-The only required field when creating an Application is `name`.
+The only required field when creating an `Application` is `name`.
 Descriptions are optional!
 {% enddocs %}

 ***

 ## Create a User Account

-Now that we've created an Application, let's create a user Account!
-To do this, you'll need to use your application (*created in the previous step*):
+Now that we've created an `Application`, let's create a user `Account`!
+To do this, you'll need to use your `Application` (*created in the previous step*):

-    > account = application.accounts.create({
+    account = application.accounts.create({
-    >     given_name: 'Joe',
+        given_name: 'Joe',
-    >     surname: 'Stormtrooper',
+        surname: 'Stormtrooper',
-    >     username: 'tk421',
+        username: 'tk421',
-    >     email: 'tk421@stormpath.com',
+        email: 'tk421@stormpath.com',
-    >     password: 'Changeme1',
+        password: 'Changeme1',
-    >     custom_data: {
+        custom_data: {
-    >         favorite_color: 'white',
+            favorite_color: 'white',
-    >     },
+        },
-    > })
+    })

-Stormpath Accounts have several basic fields (`given_name`, `surname`, `email`, etc...), but also support storing schema-less JSON data through the `custom_data` field.  `custom_data` allows you to store any user profile information (*up to 10MB per user!*).
+Stormpath accounts have several basic fields (`given_name`, `surname`, `email`, etc...), but also support storing schema-less JSON data through the `custom_data` field.  `custom_data` allows you to store any user profile information (*up to 10MB per user!*).